Got $575,000? You Could Buy Your Very Own Island in MI’s U.P.

 The island pretty much sits vacant now but from time to time it's used to launch fireworks for the village of DeTour.

-You can find out more on the property from Lake Real Estate Agent, Cindy Anderson.
+You can find out more about the property from Lake Real Estate Agent, Cindy Anderson.